Home Energy Audits

 You know your home best and we want to start by understanding what your concerns are.
 That way we can pay special attention to any problem areas or discomfort you experience in the home.

 Want to see what’s going on in your attic but don’t want to run around the rafters?
-Well our home energy auditors have video cameras on so you can see the action live!
+Our home energy auditors place GoPro cameras on their head so you can see the action live on a tablet downstairs.
 We will look for sources of air loss, measure current insulation levels, examine vapor barrier, examine ductwork, establish the proper pressure/thermal boundary and note any other issues that may be affecting your homes performance.

 Combustion Safety Testing